digital-asset/daml/docs/source/daml/intro/8_Dependencies.rst

 You'll get a whole lot of output.
 Under the header "DAR archive contains the following files:" you'll see that the DAR contains

 #. ``*.dalf`` files for the project and all its dependencies
 #.
-The original DAML source code
+The original Daml source code
 #. ``*.hi`` and ``*.hie`` files for each ``*.daml`` file
 #.
 Some meta-inf and config files

-The first file is something like ``7Composing-1.0.0-887056cbb313b94ab9a6caf34f7fe4fbfe19cb0c861e50d1594c665567ab7625.dalf`` which is the actual compiled package for the project. ``*.dalf`` files contain DAML-LF, which is DAML's intermediate language.
+The first file is something like ``7Composing-1.0.0-887056cbb313b94ab9a6caf34f7fe4fbfe19cb0c861e50d1594c665567ab7625.dalf`` which is the actual compiled package for the project. ``*.dalf`` files contain Daml-LF, which is Daml's intermediate language.
 The file contents are a binary encoded protobuf message from the `daml-lf schema <https://github.com/digital-asset/daml/tree/main/daml-lf/archive>`_.
-DAML-LF is evaluated on the Ledger by the DAML Engine, which is a JVM component that is part of tools like the IDE's Script runner, the Sandbox, or proper production ledgers.
-If DAML-LF is to DAML what Java Bytecode is to Java, the DAML Engine is to DAML what the JVM is to Java.
+Daml-LF is evaluated on the Ledger by the Daml Engine, which is a JVM component that is part of tools like the IDE's Script runner, the Sandbox, or proper production ledgers.
+If Daml-LF is to Daml what Java Bytecode is to Java, the Daml Engine is to Daml what the JVM is to Java.

 Hashes and Identifiers
 ----------------------